apache/sling-maven-enforcer-rules/README.md

 As those are not transitively inherited they need to be declared explicitly in the pom.xml of the using Maven project.

-The check assumes semantic versioning, i.e. for provided dependencies without a version range all compatible runtime dependencies are accepted (i.e. ones that share groupId, artifactId, classifier and extension, and have the same major version and minor version which is equal or higher to the one of the provided dependency.
+The check assumes semantic versioning, i.e. for provided dependencies without a version range all compatible runtime dependencies are accepted (i.e. ones that share groupId, artifactId, classifier and extension, and have the same major version and minor version which is equal or higher to the one of the provided dependency).

 #### Parameters

 All parameters are optional.

  * `excludes` - a list of dependencies to skip.
 Their transitive dependencies are not evaluated either.
 The format is `<groupId>[:<artifactId>[:<extension>[:<classifier>]]]`.
-Wild cards (`*`) may be used to replace an entire part of a section. *Examples*:
+Wildcards (`*`) may be used to replace an entire part of a section. *Examples*:
      * `org.apache.maven` (everything with the given group)
      * `org.apache.maven:myArtifact`
      * `org.apache.maven:*:jar`